The Sacrament of the Body and Blood of Christ—Against the Fanatics: Part II: Use of the Sacrament

 This second of the three sermons is less controversial than the first.
 In it, Luther rejects the papal use of the sacraments as good works that humans could perform to merit salvation or as a means of raising money.
 Although he rejects the symbolical interpretation of the Lord's Supper, he advocates that the sacrament be conducted along with general preaching and proclamation in the lives of ordinary Christians.
 In this way, Christians would be blessed so that "their number may increase".

 Part of this proclamation consisted in resistance to the demands of the Pope.
-By rejecting the Pope's command's regarding the sacrament, they bore witness to the Gospel, showing that the believer, in Christ, was "free from death, devil, and hell…a son of God, a lord of heaven and earth".
+By rejecting the Pope's commands regarding the sacrament, they bore witness to the Gospel, showing that the believer, in Christ, was "free from death, devil, and hell…a son of God, a lord of heaven and earth".
 The Lord's Supper is a possession of ordinary Christians that gives the great comfort to those individually given the assurance of salvation.
 Through the sacrament Christians may "strengthen [their] faith and make [their] consciences secure".
 But this building up in the faith was not an end in itself.
 Instead, it in turn led to the proclamation of the Gospel by all the Christians edified through it.